typedb-osi/typedb-loader/README.md

 }
 ```

-##### Entity Processors
+### Data Configuration

+The data configuration file maps each data file and its columns to your processor configurations and specifies whether a column contains single/a list of values.
+In addition, you can specify the size of processing batches and the number of threads (the number of cores on your machine) to be used for the migration to fine-tune the performance (where a greater number of threads up to 8 is always better while batchsize depends on the complexity of your concept (# of attributes per entity record and/or # of players per relation record)).

+A good point to start the performance optimization is to set the number of threads equal to the number of cores on your machine and the batchsize to 500 * threads (i.e.: 4 threads => batchsize = 2000).

+### Migrating Entities

 For each entity in your schema, define a processor object that specifies for each entity attribute
   - its concept name
   - its value type
   - whether it is required

 Please note that for each entity, at least one attribute should be required to avoid inserting empty entites into grakn.
-All attributes declared as keys should also be required.
+All attributes declared as keys need also be required or you will get many error messages in your logs.

-For example, given the following entity in your schema:
+We will use the "person" entity from the phone-calls example to illustrate:

  ```GraphQL
 person sub entity,